Will a flat gasket seal

 Circumferential tool marks from turning or facing operations — the normal phonographic or serrated finish of a properly machined flange face — are not damage.
 They are the intended surface texture.
 Deeper circumferential grooves from aggressive machining, surface damage or wear may be more significant, but even these are less critical than radial damage of equivalent depth because they do not create a direct leak path in the pressure direction.

 The assessment question for circumferential marks is whether the gasket can conform across the mark width at the available bolt load.
 A high-compressibility gasket grade can bridge across a wider or deeper circumferential mark than a stiffer grade of the same material.
-For fine circumferential damage, a higher-compressibility grade — such as FLEXSEAL PRO 350 with 25% compressibility — may improve conformance where face condition makes a stiffer grade marginal.
-For coarser damage, face dressing is more reliable.
+If the measured circumferential finish is serviceable but conformance is marginal, compare an approved higher-compressibility grade such as FLEXSEAL PRO 350 against the complete joint requirements.
+Out-of-tolerance damage still requires repair or replacement.

 Light oxidation — a thin rust film on a steel face, or light tarnish on a copper face — that can be cleaned to a bright, flat surface without significant material removal is typically not a sealing problem.
 The issue with oxidation is whether the underlying surface is still flat and within the appropriate roughness range, not the oxidation itself.